KalicoCrew/kalico/docs/Benchmarks.md

 To produce the benchmarks found in the [Features](Features.md) document, the total number of steps per second is calculated by multiplying the number of active steppers with the nominal mcu frequency and dividing by the final ticks parameter.
-The results are rounded to the nearest K. For example, with three active steppers:
+The results are rounded to the nearest K.

+!!! example "Example with three active steppers:
 ```
 ECHO Test result is: {"%.0fK" % (3. * freq / ticks / 1000.)}
 ```